jenny5-robot/jenny5-CAD/README.md

 ## How to compile

 Go to [robot](robot) folder, open _jenny5.scad_ file with OpenSCAD and press F5 (Preview) ... and wait for several seconds (or minutes if you have a slow computer).

+## Project structure ##

+The project is divided into several folders:

+- [robot](robot) folder, which contains parts specific to Jenny 5 robot.
+- [basic_scad](basic_scad) folder, which contains general parts (like motors, bearings, screws, nuts, housings, etc) which are required to build the robot or something else.

 ## Warning